NMRExchangeFormat/NEF/specification/Overview.md

     to ambiguity codes 2 (geminal atoms) and 3 (symmetrical aromatic rings).
     The example table at the end of the General Issues section should illustrate the principle.

+    An atom name like e.g.  'HBx' or 'HBy' stands for the same atom throughout the file.
+It is no known whether this maps to HB2 or HB3.
+Indeed the mapping can be different in different models of the same structure ensemble.
+The point is that all the NMR data are consistent, but a structure ensemble is an *interpretation* of the NMR data, which can vary from model to model.

+    If you observe only one resonance frequency from e.g. a methylene group, you should use e.g. HBx to name it.
+If you know that both atoms resonate at the same frequency (and so are indistinguishable) you should a wildcard expression (HB%) instead.

     10. Sets of atoms can be represented by using atom names with wildcards.
     There are two kinds of wildcards: